 Annual prices are coherent with the semestrial prices.

-At Statistics Netherlands, the burden is about 3 full weeks per quarter.
-In addition we consider one full week of additional workload per quarter due to improvements in the regular process and two full weeks per year for updating the sample.
+At Statistics Netherlands, the burden is about a month per semester to process the response and compile the prices and components.
+In addition we consider two months of additional workload per semester due to improvements in the regular process and two weeks per year for updating the sample.

 17.1.
 Data revision - policy